 - Draw a chart like this and plug in your values:

 - Determine your rules for:

 - Double pay.
 Make a list of sample tasks that would be eligible for double pay.

 - Extra tasks.
 Will you set a standard rate or will you encourage negotiating?

 - “Fines.”
 (For us, fines are set on a case-by-case basis.
 But, we always give the children a warning and a chance to correct their behavior before we take their money.)

 - Hang your calendar.
-(If you didn’t already have one.)
+(See “Supplies Needed,” below.)
 Be ready to make notes about extra jobs done.

 - Label the money envelopes clearly, with each child’s name plus “spending” and “savings.”

 - Find the storage spot.
 You will need an easily accessible place to keep the money envelopes.